sparker888/sparker888-archive/README.md

 I'm a 🚀 Space, 🐬 Sea and 🚗 Car Geek.
 I'm passionate about 📸 photography and 🖥️ website design and development.

-*🚧 This repo is under construction - As of September 2, 2021 🚧*
+*🚧 As of September 2, 2021 I'm currently building my personal bio site. 🚧*

-Welcome to the README.md for my personal bio site that also serves as a Gatsby 3.x starter bringing together the magic of [Tailwindcss](https://tailwindcss.com/) with [twin](https://github.com/ben-rogerson/twin.macro) and the super animation powers of [GSAP](https://greensock.com/).
+This is the README.md for my site that also serves as a Gatsby 3.x starter repository bringing together the magic of [Tailwindcss](https://tailwindcss.com/) with [twin](https://github.com/ben-rogerson/twin.macro) and the super animation powers of [GSAP](https://greensock.com/).
 The project uses a core set of modern [Gatsby plugins](https://www.gatsbyjs.com/plugins) as listed below.
 I'm also experimenting with [Simple React lightbox](https://simple-react-lightbox.dev/).

 **✨ View the live site [here](https://sparker888tailwindstarter.gatsbyjs.io/).**

+## 💡 The Technology I'm Using

 **Why Gatsby?**